What Does Tulip Flower Mean and Symbolise?

-The history and origin of the Tulips are not what you think it is.
-These blossoms were first defined in 1578 as perennial bulbous herbs with elegant showy flowers.
-It is popularly cultivated as an ornamental flower for pots and gardens.
+The tulip’s history and origin is not what you think it is.
+These blossoms were first defined in the early 16th century as perennial bulbous herbs with elegant showy flowers.
+Tulips spread popularly as cultivated ornamental flowers for pots and gardens.

-Tulips belong to the genus Tulipa coming from the Lily or Liliaceae family.
-Around 100 beautiful species are found in this genus.
+Tulip bulbs belong to the genus Tulipa coming from the wide range Lily family or Liliaceae family.
+Around 100 beautiful family member species are found in this genus.
 The Latin genus comes from the Persian word Toliban meaning turban and is actually referring to the distinct shape the flower resembles.

-A few of the Tulips during the craze include the Lady Jane (T. clusiana), the Fusilier (T. praestans), the Henry Hudson (T. vvedenskyi), and the Lilac Wonder (T. bakeri).
+A few of the tulips during the craze include the Lady Jane (T. clusiana), the Fusilier (T. praestans), the Henry Hudson (T. vvedenskyi), and the Lilac Wonder (T. bakeri).
+These are one of the first flowers during the spring season.

-Since its first cultivation in the 10 century, Tulips have been regarded as a symbol of the Ottoman Empire.
+The tulip symbolism is quite historic.
+Dating back to the 10th century, tulips symbolize the mighty Ottoman empire from the Middle East.
 In Turkish culture, the people believe that these flowers are a figure depicting the paradise of Earth with divine status.

 Meaning of Tulip Flowers

-The hidden meaning behind Tulips lies in this little secret.
+The most common meanings of tulips lies in this little secret.
 Even after cutting off the flower, the plant itself will still continue to bloom!
+This little secret is why the deeper meaning behind tulips is often associated with a new beginning or starting afresh.

-Tulipa blooms are the perfect flowers to express love, devotion, and thornless vulnerability to emotions and urges.
+Tulipa blooms are the perfect flowers to express the perfect love, devotion, and thornless vulnerability to emotions and urges.
 These would make a gorgeous bouquet that would speak of elegance and refined grace.

 What does a White Tulip Flower Mean?

-White Tulips convey the meaning of magical enchantment and a few well wishes when it first blooms in the Spring!
+White flowers are such pure flowers.
+White tulips convey the meaning of magical enchantment and a few well wishes when it first blooms in the Spring!

 What does a Red Tulip Blossom Symbolize?

-Tulipa flowers with red petals symbolize a very strong declaration of love and passion!
-Once in full bloom, these blossoms are symbolic of worldly fame.
+Tulipa flowers with red petals symbolize a very strong declaration of everlasting love and passion!
+Once in full bloom, these blossoms are symbolic of not only pure love but also of worldly fame.

 Yellow is indeed a very happy and joyful color.
-Tulips in this shade indicate a sunny disposition and quite frankly – a hopeless love!
+Yellow tulips indicate a sunny disposition and quite frankly – a hopeless love!
+It can also represent happiness and cheerful thoughts.

-There is nothing like achieving enlightenment with happiness – but purple Tulips represent pure happiness coming from the beauty of nature and the countryside!
+Purple is the color of the royal family and the late Queen Elizabeth.
+There is nothing like achieving enlightenment with happiness – but purple tulips represent pure happiness coming from the beauty of nature and the countryside.

 What does a Pink Tulip Flower Symbolize?

-If you’re out looking for a Tulip that symbolizes loveliness and dainty yet majestic charms, then a pink Tulipa blossom is just what you need.
+If you’re out looking for a tulip that symbolizes loveliness and dainty yet majestic charms, then pink tulips are just what you need.
+These beautiful flowers are the perfect gift to congratulate someone on their new home or new job.

-The perfect lover is what is meant by an orange Tulip blossom – this perfect lover’s image also means ardent and undoubted compassion.
+The perfect lover is what is meant by an orange tulip blossom.
+Orange tulips are the perfect flowers to depict the perfect lover’s image.
+This flower also means ardent and undoubted compassion.

 Brown Tulips are not really brown in color – it is actually a deep shade of reddish-brown when the sun shines on it.
 This kind of Tulips represents nature’s beautiful eyes!